erwin47/alh/README.md

-- "Teach" popup menu works a bit differently: it checks all units, if they may be tought (fixed issue with units which need 30 days to max level, and thus don't need teaching) it checks all existing teachers and their coverage of students. it adds comment in from of each teach command, describing tought skill, current amount of days of unit, max amount of days of unit, amount of man in unit. it adds ALL students which room for teaching to teaching list.
+- "Teach" popup menu works a bit differently: it checks all units, if they may be tought (fixed issue with units which need 30 days to max level, and thus don't need teaching) it checks all existing teachers and their coverage of students. it adds comment in front of each teach command, describing tought skill, current amount of days of unit, max amount of days of unit, amount of man in unit. it adds ALL students with room for teaching to teaching list.
 Assumption is that user can easily remove students from the list, but he will always get full list of students with room for teaching.
 - "Buy" and "Sell" modifies amount of items in unit.
 - Fixed many minor bugs related to last changes (corner cases, useless warnings and so on).